mantidproject/mantid/dev-docs/source/Testing/EngineeringDiffraction/EngineeringDiffractionTestGuide.rst

    cause the algorithms to fail.

-Test 1
+Test 5
 ^^^^^^

 This test covers the loading and plotting focussed data in the fitting tab.
-It is advisible to have at least two focussed datasets for the subsequent tests: this could be the two banks of run 305761 already generated, but a better test would be the runs 305793-305795 which have different stress and strain log values (which can be focussed in the same manner).
+It is advisable to have at least two focussed datasets for the subsequent tests: this could be the two banks of run 305761 already generated, but a better test would be to use focussed data for runs 305793-305795 which have different stress and strain log values.

 1. Navigate to one or more focussed .nxs files in the `Focussed Run Files` box

 2. Click the `Load` button.
 A row should be added to the UI table for each focussed run.There should be a grouped workspace with the suffix `_logs` in the ADS with tables    corresponding to each log value specified in the settings (to open the settings use the cog in the bottom left corner of the UI).
-Each row in these tables should correpsond to the equivilent row in the UI table.
+Each row in these tables should correspond to the equivalent row in the UI table.
 There should be an additional table called `run_info` that provides some of the metadata for each run.

-3. The log values that are avergaed can be selected in the settings (cog button in the ottom left corner of the UI).
+3. The log values that are averaged can be selected in the settings (cog button in the bottom left corner of the UI).
 Change them and close the UI.
-Open a new instance of the UI to check these settigns have been remembered. note that any change to the selected logs won't take effect in the current session.
+Open a new instance of the UI to check these settings have been remembered. note that any change to the selected logs won't take effect in the current session.

-4. Repeat steps 1-2 the above but this time try checking the `Add To Plot` checkbox, when loading the run(s) the data should now be plotted and the checkbox in the `Plot` column of the UI table should be checked.
+4. Repeat steps 1-2 above but this time try checking the `Add To Plot` checkbox, when loading the run(s) the data should now be plotted and the checkbox in the `Plot` column of the UI table should be checked.

 5. Repeat steps 1-2 again but try changing the x-unit